laccore/ImageProcessing/doc/geotek/manual.markdown

 files into the "Images to be converted" list.
 Next, specify desired processing options.
 A description of each option follows:

 **Image and Ruler DPI**
-The resolution of core image(s) and ruler image, e.g. 508.
+The resolution of core image(s) and ruler image, in dots per inch (DPI), e.g. 508.

 **Trim __ inches from top of core image**
 If the core top contains extraneous pixels, they can be removed from the output images.